ebezzi/akka-event-log/README.md

 A distributed commit log, inspired by Apache Kafka.
 It uses Akka Cluster to manage communication between nodes.
 Its goal is to support an event based stream, than can be replayed as a whole or entity by entity.

+NOTE: This is by no means a complete project, neither I plan to complete it anytime soon.

 How to run it
 -------------------------